 - Make sure the toggle on top of the page is blue, indicating it's turned on

 Creating your Client Portal Web Address

-To get started with Online Booking, you need to create your Client Portal Web Address, also known as the Client Portal URL.
+To allow your clients to request appointments online, you need to create your Client Portal Web Address, also known as the Client Portal URL.
 This is the link that clients will click to see your availability and request an appointment.
 You can post this on your website so that your clients can easily book appointments online.
 Here's how: